bismark66/video-app/README.md

 <!-- @format -->

+# A video app created using nextjs

+This project is an example movies applications likew netflix.
+It uses the IMDB public REST API endpoint for data.
+It uses typescrpt and shows how to render movies onto the frontend.Every part of the project is a sample code which shows how to do the following:

+- How to use the nextjs app router
+- How to use the nextjs fetch tool for calling api endpoints
+- How to use localstorage to handle data
+- How to use dynamic route or slug
+- How to programmatically route

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started, How to run locally on your machine